Dehydrated Chicken Jerky Treats for Dogs are one of the best ways to show your dog you love them, and save money in the meantime!

 Once cooled, it is important to keep the chicken in an airtight container of your choice.
 Keep it in the fridge or store it in the freezer for longer-term storage.

-How Long do Chicken Jerky Treats Last?
+How Long Do Chicken Treats Last?

 How Much Does 1 Lb of Chicken Breast Make?